daisugiland/daisugi/STYLE_GUIDE.md

 21. Do not use decorators by annotation, are executed at time of interpretation, that could create inconvenience when you are injecting dependencies which need be instanciated when is creating class instance (happens for example when you try resolve dependencies via auto-wire).

 22. Every package should contain all the needed dependencies.
 Doing [this](https://yarnpkg.com/features/workspaces#what-does-it-mean-to-be-a-workspace) allows us to cleanly decouple projects (packages) from one another, since you don't have to merge all their dependencies in one huge unmaintainable list.

+23. Do use a singular type name for an enumeration, unless its values are bit fields.